bitsoex/slate/source/index.html.md

 Users that register a webhook will get a POST payload to that URL with the following fields on deposits.

-> The JSON Array posted to the webhook URL looks like this
+> The JSON Object posted to the webhook URL looks like this

 ```json
 {